Loading the galaxy…

 Beginner's Guide · Plain English

-Partner Dance Families, Explained.
+Social Dance Families, Explained.

 Nine families, hundreds of dances, one social-dance scene.
 Tell them apart, know what to expect at the door, and find the night that fits how you want to move.

-Partner-dance family
+Dance family

 Latin